Aarception/Mo-information-security-portfolio/README.md

 I am not a physicist, but I can become a world class physicist in one year.

 I didn't know anything about credentialing in February.
-By September,  I am a world class expert capable of advising the United States Congress.
+By September,  I am a world class expert capable of advising the United States Congress.*

 #Pondering

+##### ¹ I am conscious about how this comes across, but, as a point of fairness, this is more about overcoming a test than a character deficiency.
+The way I choose to treat others reflects character.
 ---

 ### ☀️ `Update: It has been agreed to prepare a special Congressional-focused Monograph on this experience for indepth study by Congressional aides and researchers given the fact of the Dataset's unique qualities`